HaldiH/COT_CUI/module2/slides.md

 - `FROM`: base image
 - `ADD`/`COPY`: add files to the image
+- `WORKDIR`: set the working directory for subsequent instructions
-- `RUN`: run commands
+- `RUN`: run commands when building the image
-- `CMD`: default command to run when the container starts
+- `ENTRYPOINT`: default command to run when the container starts, but cannot be overridden.
+Only one `ENTRYPOINT` instruction can be used in a Dockerfile.
-- `ENTRYPOINT`: default command to run when the container starts, but cannot be overridden
+- `CMD`: default command to run when the container starts.
+Only one `CMD` instruction can be used in a Dockerfile.
 - `EXPOSE`: expose ports

 The `RUN` commands are executed when the image is built, while the `CMD`/`ENTRYPOINT` commands are executed when the container is started.